wardzacharyj/LanguageLock/docs/CONTRIBUTING.md

 * Fill in [the required template](PULL_REQUEST_TEMPLATE.md)
 * Do not include issue numbers in the PR title
 * Include screenshots and animated GIFs in your pull request whenever possible.
-* Follow the [Android AOSP](#java-style-guide) style guide.
-* Document new code using [JavaDoc Documentation Styleguide](http://www.oracle.com/technetwork/articles/java/index-137868.html)
-* End all files with a newline
 * Avoid platform-dependent or deprecated code

 ## Style Guides